Introduction and overview

 Legislation

 In addition to the above advantages of accessible websites, there are also legal requirements for implementing accessibility.
-Most recently, the BFSG (German Accessibility Strengthening Act) was promulgated in the process.
-It will come into effect on June 28, 2025.
-For the first time, private market players will be required to comply with accessibility requirements if their products or services fall within the scope of the Act.
+Most recently, the BFSG - Barrierefreiheitsstärkungsgesetz (Accessibility Reinforcement Act ) was promulgated.
+This will enter into force on 28.
+June 2025 in force.
+For the first time, the law obliges private economic actors to comply with accessibility requirements if their products or services fall within the scope of the law.

 What is accessibility?